Smart electric drive

 The Smart EQ Fortwo, formerly Smart Fortwo electric drive, smart ed or Smart Fortwo EV, is a battery electric vehicle variant of the Smart Fortwo city car made by Smart.
+Since 2020, Smart is only selling battery EVs.

-The Smart EQ Forfour is an electric variant of the larger Smart Forfour city car.
+The Smart EQ Forfour was an electric variant of the long wheelbase four-door second generation Smart Forfour city car Type 453 which shared approximately 70% of its parts with the third-generation Renault Twingo, both built by Renault in Slovenia.

-Field testing of the electric Smart Fortwo began in London with 100 units in 2007.
-The second generation was introduced in 2009 and was available in 18 markets around the world for leasing or through the Car2Go carsharing service in selected cities, with over 2,300 units delivered.
+Field testing of the electric Smart Fortwo 450 began in London with 100 units in 2007, leasing only due to the early molten salt ZEBRA battery.
+With a lithium-ion battery provided by a California startup named Tesla, the second-generation ED with the second-generation 451 chassis was introduced in 2009 and made available in 18 markets around the world for leasing, or through the Car2Go carsharing service in selected cities, with over 2,300 units delivered.

-A near production version of the third-generation Smart ED was unveiled at the September 2011 Frankfurt Motor Show.
-Smart planned in 2012 to mass-produce the electric car for availability in up to 30 markets worldwide.
+A near production version of the third-generation Smart ED, using the face lift 451 body and drive train plus complete LiIon battery built by Daimler joint ventures, was unveiled at the September 2011 Frankfurt Motor Show.
+Smart started in 2012 to mass-produce the electric car for regular availability in up to 30 markets worldwide.
 Deliveries of the third-generation Smart ED began in the U.S. and Europe in May 2013.
 More than 8,800 units of the second and third generation Smart ED were sold in North America and Europe between 2009 and June 2014, of which, over 6,500 units are third generation variants.

 Since 2017, the fourth-generation Smart Electric Drive is being sold.
-It corresponds to the third-generation ICE-powered Smart; this mismatch in the numbering of generations arose because the Smart ED2 and the Smart ED3 were both based on the second-generation ICE-powered Smart.
+As Daimler discontinued the electric joint ventures, it uses a Renault drive train, the fourth variant in as many electric generations.
+The body corresponds to the third-generation ICE-powered Smart 453; this mismatch in the numbering of generations arose because the Smart ED2 and the Smart ED3 were both based on the second-generation ICE-powered Smart 451.

 First generation

-The first Smart electric drive vehicles were modified by Zytek Electric Vehicles.
+The first Smart electric drive vehicles, still using the first generation type 450 body style, were modified by Zytek Electric Vehicles.
 They were powered by a rear-mounted motor driving the rear wheels.
 It ran on 13.2 kilowatt hours of sodium-nickel chloride Zebra batteries.
+These types of molten salt batteries operate at 245 °C (473 °F).
+It is typically kept molten and ready for use because if allowed to "freeze" it takes twelve hours to reheat and charge.
+Thus it is not very useful for private owners, but rather in fleets of taxis, police cars and other vehicles that are operated by multiple users.

 Field testing began in London with 100 vehicles in 2007 and was available only for lease to corporate clients for £375 per month.